ezolenko/rollup-plugin-typescript2/README.md

 * `noResolve`: false

 Plugin takes following options:

 * `check`: true

-	- set to false to avoid doing any diagnostic checks on the code
+	Set to false to avoid doing any diagnostic checks on the code.

 * `verbosity`: 2

-	- goes up to 3
+	Goes up to 3.

 * `clean`: false

-	- set to true for clean build (wipes out cache)
+	Set to true for clean build (wipes out cache on every build).

 * `cacheRoot`: ".rts2_cache"

-	- path to cache
+	Path to cache.

 * `include`: `[ "*.ts+(|x)", "**/*.ts+(|x)" ]`

-	- passes all .ts files through typescript compiler.
+	Passes all .ts files through typescript compiler.

 * `exclude`: `[ "*.d.ts", "**/*.d.ts" ]`

-	- but not types
+	But excludes types.

+* `abortOnError`: true

+	Bail out on first syntactic error.
+Im most cases setting this to false will result in exception in rollup itself.

 ### TypeScript version
 This plugin currently requires TypeScript 2.0+.